⭠ back to development goals

 This taught us the importance of spending time and effort to be assured that land on which we drill is communal land, with a small parcel being severed off for this purpose if necessary.
 Since then, no further problems like this have arisen.

-Target 5: Dedication Celebration and Deed Transfer (1 point)
+TARGET 5: Dedication Celebration and Deed Transfer

 When we buy a house in Canada, we receive a property deed.
 When we buy a car, we receive a title and a bill of sale.
 These legal documents assign us as owners of the specified property, and help instill in us a sense of ownership and responsibility for its upkeep.
+In the same way, the teams in Kenya and Liberia have been having "well dedication" parties since the very first wells were drilled in the 1990's.

-Since 2009, the team in Liberia has been issuing “Pump Deeds”, which have been presented to village chiefs at well dedications to clarify to all that the pump now belongs to the community.
+Since 2009, the team in Liberia has been issuing "Pump Deeds", which have been presented to village chiefs at well dedications to clarify to all that the pump now belongs to the community.
+The back side of the deed lists tasks for the village Pump Repair Technicians and Well Caretakers to do on a daily, monthly and annual basis.

 Application Story: The Widow's Well

 By 2005, Lifewater had learned the importance of local communities truly "owning" a well and hand pump.
-We stopped putting sponsor names or dedications on wells unintentionally identified those names as the well owners.
+We stopped putting sponsor names or dedications on wells which unintentionally identified those names as the well owners.
 It was part of the deliberate effort to ensure communities invested in, and were committed to, long-term project maintenance.

 Earlier that year, two elderly widows decided to sponsor a well in memory of their beloved husbands.
 They sent in the sponsorship funds, and then went one step further by wanting to go to Kenya to see the well and participate in its dedication.

-Every $1 you give provides a child with safe water for a year!
+For just over $1 you can provide a child with safe water for a year!

 457 Heather Crescent